kenorb-contrib/Genmod/readme.txt

      8. THEMES
      9. MULTIMEDIA OBJECTS
     10. RSS FEED
-    11. MANUAL CONFIGURATION
-    12. SECURITY
+    11. SECURITY
-    13. LANGUAGES
+    12. LANGUAGES
-    14. NON-STANDARD GEDCOM CODES
+    13. NON-STANDARD GEDCOM CODES
-    15. LANGUAGE EXTENSION FILES
+    14. LANGUAGE EXTENSION FILES
-    16. BACKUP
+    15. BACKUP
-    17. RESTORE
+    16. RESTORE
-    18. ENTERPRISE VERSION
+    17. ENTERPRISE VERSION

 -------------------------------------------------------
 LICENSE

 Genmod: Genealogy Editor and Viewer
-Copyright (C) 2005  Genmod Development team
+Copyright (C) 2005 - 2007  Genmod Development team

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by